AdobeDocs/analytics-2.0-apis/src/pages/guides/endpoints/bulk-data-insertion/endpoints.md

 }
 ```

 ## Idempotency Key Lookup

-The API offers duplication protection through the use of an idempotency_key.
-This unique value is generated on the client side, then passed in through the 'x-adobe-idempotency-key' header field.
-If your POST request submission does not return a response, you can call this lookup endpoint to verify if the file was received by Adobe.
+The API offers duplication protection through the use of an `idempotency_key`.
+This unique value is generated on the client side, then passed in through the `x-adobe-idempotency-key` header field.
+If your `POST` request submission does not return a response, you can call this lookup endpoint to verify if the file was received by Adobe.

+If you do not include an idempotency key when creating a file upload, it defaults to the `file_id` generated when uploading a file.
+Since this idempotency key is generated after a file is uploaded, automatically generated idempotency keys lose their effectiveness in preventing duplicate uploads.

 `GET https://analytics-collection.adobe.io/aa/collect/v1/events/key/{idempotency_key}`